Roomify/docs/rooms-extensions/weekly_monthly_pricing.rst

 ------------
 1. A site with the latest version of Rooms installed.
 Rooms is a free open-source module available for Drupal.
 Read the `installation instructions here <http://docs.roomify.us/rooms/index.html>`_.

 2. The FullCalendar Scheduler JQuery library - `download here <https://github.com/fullcalendar/fullcalendar-scheduler/releases/download/v1.2.1/fullcalendar-scheduler-1.2.1.zip>`_.
-While FullCalendar Scheduler requires a license is required, if you purchased Roomify Periodic Pricing this license is included.
+(This must be licensed for commercial use)

 Installation
 ------------